Bardolph-Automation-Inc/bardolph/docs/language.rst

 Power Command
 =============
-The commands to turn the lights on or off resemble the `set` command
+The commands to turn the lights on or off resemble the `set` command:

 .. code-block:: lightbulb